gretaivan/DateWithAngular/README.md

 - adds 4 new components lists, messages, members-lists, members-details
 - _Routing component_
   - defines the routes in the `app-routing.module.ts`
+  - added the router links in nav component
+- installs and adds ngx-toastr in `angular.json` styles and `app.module.ts` and adds error popup for login and registration

 ## Some theory